slgrobotics/jetson_nano_b01/README.md

 Average latency over the last 5..20 requests: 137.5 ms
 ```

 The inference server can be called, for example, from a computer on the same LAN, a ROS2 node etc.
+See this [AI Chat](https://chatgpt.com/s/t_69ab6eac6b0081919c64ed4045987d0f) for possibilities.

 -------------------------